ryanstwrt/FRIDGe/docs/source/Examples.md

 |Reflector Height | 61.3537 |
 |Reflector Smear | {LiquidNa: 0.116, 0.884} |

-The inputs from Table 1 create an assembly similar to the MK-II driver assemblies found in EBRII, as referenced in [1], where Figure 1 and Figure 2 show the MCNP assembly.
+The inputs from Table 1 create an assembly similar to the MK-II driver assemblies found in EBRII, as referenced in [1], which can be seen in Figure 1.
-In Figure 1 the regions are, from bottom to top; lower reflector, fuel, plenum and upper reflector.
+In Figure 1 the regions are, from bottom to top; lower reflector, fuel, plenum, and upper reflector.
-Along with this, a blown up section of the fuel shows how the variable `Bond Above Fuel` adds addition bond above the fuel.
+Along with this, a blown up section where the fuel meets the plenum region shows how the variable `Bond Above Fuel` adds addition bond above the fuel.
 Figure 2 shows the 91 pins in the assembly; there is fuel (purple), bond (blue), clad (yellow), wire wrap + coolant mixture (green), excess coolant (light blue), and the hex duct (maroon).

 Figure 1.
 EBR-II MKII assembly.